MarkusJx/install-boost/README.md

 this action or any version with the legacy versions.
 Please refer to the provided version manifests for further information.

+### `link`
+**Optional** Whether the boost libraries will be supplied through static or shared libraries.
+May be one of ``static``, ``shared`` or ``static+shared`` for both static and shared libraries to be supplied.
+Is only effective on windows, as unix builds contain by default both static and shared libraries.
+On windows, only ``static`` or ``shared`` may be specified, as these binares can only contain either static or shared libraries.
+If nothing is specified, static libraries will be preferred.

 ## Outputs
 ### `BOOST_ROOT`
 The boost root directory path, to be passed to another tool, e.g. CMake to find Boost: